-In the United States, 19 colleges are offering Resort Management certificates or associate's degree programs.
-The 2023 average tuition & fees of the vocational program is $6,687 for state residents and $11,740 for out-of-state students.
+In the United States, 17 colleges are offering Resort Management certificates or associate's degree programs.
+The 2024 average tuition & fees of the Resort Management vocational program is $7,573 for state residents and $13,415 for out-of-state students.

-By offered program type, 1 schools offer less than 12 weeks certificate, 5 schools offer less than 1 year certificate, 7 schools offer 1-2 years certificate, and 14 schools offer associate degree programs.
+By offered program type, 5 schools offer less than 1 year certificate, 6 schools offer 1-2 years certificate, and 11 schools offer associate degree programs.

 A program that prepares individuals to plan, manage, and market comprehensive vacation facilities and services and related products.
 Includes instruction in hospitality administration, hotel/motel management, restaurant and food services management, facilities planning, leisure studies, recreation administration, marketing, recreation equipment and grounds operations and maintenance, business finance, insurance and taxation, event management and guest services, personnel management, travel and logistics management, safety and health services, professional standards and ethics, and applications to specific vacation types and locations